Connect with others who understand.

 • Negative reactions to anesthesia

 You may also experience shortness of breath and mild chest pain after the surgery, especially during strenuous activity.
-Your doctor will advise you on what is appropriate for after your procedure in terms of exercise and other activities.
+Your doctor will provide medical advice regarding exercise and other appropriate activities after your procedure.

 How Effective Is a Pneumonectomy for Treating Lung Cancer?